da4ftso/da4ftso/README.md

 - Mac fleet admin
 - Jamf Pro since Casper v5
 - if it MDMs I have probably MDMd it at least once
-- Sailboat racing, photography, live music, hazy IPAs
+- Fewer APIs, more IPAs
 - Chicago, IL

 <!---